johanmeijer/grott/README.md

 ### Please see: https://github.com/johanmeijer/grott/wiki/@Statement-of-use-and-limitations before using Grott.

 ### New in Version 2.7.8
-* Added first beta of grottserver to act as destination for inverter/datalogger data (remove need to cummunicate with internet).
+* Added first beta of grottserver to act as destination for inverter/datalogger data (remove need to communicate with internet).
   - grottserver is able to sent read/write register commands to inverter and datalogger.
   - see https://github.com/johanmeijer/grott/wiki/Grottserver and discussions https://github.com/johanmeijer/grott/discussions/98 for more information:
 * Support for SDM630/Raillog connected (see issue #88)
 * Support for SDM630/Inverter (modbus) connected 3 phases support
 * Export to CSV file (see issue #79, pull request #91).
-  - Also avaialble in 2.6.1 (master)
+  - Also available in 2.6.1 (master)
   - More information can be found in the wiki: https://github.com/johanmeijer/grott/wiki/Extensions
 * Add parameter to enable message retain in MQTT (#84)
   - .ini [MQTT section] retain = True